ropensci-archive/roweb2/content/blog/2018-04-03-rtika-introduction.md

 Fortunately, I remembered Apache Tika.
 Five years earlier, Tika helped parse files from the Internet Archive, and handled whatever format I threw at it.
 Back then, I put together a R package for myself and a few colleagues.
 It was outdated.

 I downloaded the latest Tika software and made a script.
 Tika did its magic.
-It scanned the headers for the so-called "Magic Bytes" (Wikipedia 2018a) and parsed the files appropriately :
+It scanned the headers for the so-called "Magic Bytes" [^4] and parsed the files appropriately :

 ``` r
 library('rtika')